open-stage/blender-dmx-web/content/docs/sACN.md

 ---

-Unlike Art-Net, sACN does not require the DMX source and the DMX receivers (a console and BlenderDMX) to be on the same IP range or anything.
+Unlike Art-Net, sACN does not require the DMX source and the DMX receivers (a console and BlenderDMX Addon) to be on the same IP range or anything.
 No dedicated loopback interface, no complicated setup.

 > sACN universes are enumerated from 1, so first sACN universe is 1